 The Housing for Persons Experiencing Homelessness graphic provides historical data on the number of people experiencing homelessness (all persons, sheltered and unsheltered, experiencing homelessness) and the interim and permanent housing supply annually.
-Data is available for most geographies from 2013 to 2022.
+Data is available for most geographies from 2013 to 2023.

-The analysis is represented as a line graph and shaded line graph, with one line representing the number of individuals experiencing homelessness, one light blue shaded line representing the interim housing supply, another dark blue shaded line representing the estimated number of lowincome tax credit permanent supportive housing (PSH) units newly available each year, and a point representing the estimated number PSH units funded by Homekey newly available each year.
+The analysis is represented as a line graph and shaded line graph, with one line representing the number of individuals experiencing homelessness, one light blue shaded line representing the interim housing supply, another dark blue shaded line representing the estimated number of Low-Income Housing Tax Credit permanent supportive housing (PSH) units newly available each year, and a yellow point or yellow shaded line representing the estimated number PSH units funded by Homekey newly available each year.